A truly awesome-looking beard doesn’t come easily!

 After finding your style, and defining the shape of your beard, several steps are necessary to keep it properly trimmed and maintained.

-For a good beard shape, symmetry is essential!
+Symmetry is essential!
 It would be a shame to spoil the effect by having more hair on one side than the other!

 This is why it’s useful to ‘draw’ an outline using a comb and a razor.
 But before you reach for your razor…

-But the big advantage of this shave cream?
+The big advantage of this shave cream...

 Its translucent appearance allows you to see more clearly where the razor is placed.
 Because as you know, it's all in the details!